SuperMax Roll-Down Hurricane Shutters

 Structural House Collapse

-Wind-swept flooding against sliding doors
+Flooding against sliding doors

-Insurance paperwork showing claim denials
+Insurance paperwork showing denials

-Pressure damage from a failed opening
+Pressure damage from failed opening

 Interior Wind-Swept Flooding

-No lakes, rivers, or streams required.
+No lakes or rivers required.

 Claim Denials & Responsibility